a19xinhu/ProjectAssignment/README.md

         return name+" from "+location+" who has "+ category+" vison is "+ auxdata +".";
     }
 ```
 My app is about the video game Genshin Impact.
-It will show information about playable character in game.
+It will show information about playable character in game. <br>
-name-there are different characters name.
+name-there are different characters name. <br>
 location-there have different area in game.
-So location means which area the character if from.
+So location means which area the character if from.  <br>
-category-there have vison in game which cam make character use element power.
+category-there have vison in game which cam make character use element power.  <br>
 auxdata- Here is the information about character's background.
-Who are they in game.
+Who are they in game. <br>
 size- Here add I about character's height, but that's not used in the end.

 ## Implementation Example

 ##### Example 1  Main Activity

-Bild 3  App Main Screen
+Bild 3  App Main Screen <br>
 ![](app_mainscreen.png)

 At top of screenshot is the tittle of the app.
 Nothing special just a text view with tittle at activity_main.xml.